GIScience/asyncpg-recorder/inbox.md

 - [ ] Get rid of testcontainers
   - Maybe use https://github.com/jackc/pgmock to find out what kind of requests are made during connection using asyncpg
   - Connection wrapper for `asyncpg_recorder` could take everything and return whatever asyncpg needs
+- [ ] Make it work with pytest-xdist (share one testcontainer across workers)
+- [ ] Disable usage of cassettes (during development work in case a real database is available.)
 - [ ] Get rid of pickle
 - [ ] Make pytest optional
 - [ ] If a function deeper than `_execute` is wrapped will results be just text (not yet converted to Python types?).
 This will make serialization trivial.